akki5993/todoapp/README.md

 // this app contain todo app where user can register and add,delete there tasks.

+Note:- i know this is not what u want ,it is my mistake to understand things. this is note proper node.js app.i will definitely try to make this fix.Pagination & search Query feaature not there

+Mistakes : -
+1) this is not folollow proper REST Apis structure
+2) i should have to maintain proper foldet structure

+* i assure you give me a day i will definitely make proper REST Apis for this assignment.

 Frontend - ejs
 backend - node js
 packages - express (create routes,server and more),ejs (client-side),cookie-parser (Handling Cookies),mongoose (connection with mongodb),jwt (secure data),bcrypt (hashing password)